Lifetime Value Report Walkthrough

 2

-As soon as you activate the tool, you will see a bright green marker somewhere along the timeline of all of your cohorts that have reached breakeven, indicating the exact point where accumulated gross margin per customer equals CAC for the cohort.
+As soon as you activate the tool, you will see a bright green marker along the timeline of all of your cohorts that have reached breakeven, indicating the exact point where accumulated gross margin per customer equals CAC for the cohort.

 3